Chester County DUI Court Process

 What to Bring to Court

-• Any Documentation: Any documents relevant to your case, such as police reports you may have obtained, witness statements (if any), or proof of enrollment in ADSAP (if applicable).
+• Any documentation: Any relevant documents related to your case, such as police reports or evidence.

-• Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing jeans, t-shirts, shorts, or hats.
-Business casual attire is generally appropriate.
+• Professional dress code: Dress professionally and respectfully.
+Avoid wearing casual clothing such as t-shirts, shorts, or hats.

 Local Court Procedures